Politics of China: Citizen surveys

-A 2020 study by University of Southern California researchers affiliated with the Hoover Institution found that more anonymous surveys show 50 to 70 percent support for the CCP, much lower than what direct surveys show at above 90 percent.
-The same survey found that Han Chinese are more supportive of the CCP than are ethnic minorities and that minorities tend to conceal their views of the CCP.
+A 2020 study by University of Southern California researchers affiliated with the Hoover Institution found that more anonymous surveys show 50 to 70 percent think the government works for the people, lower than what direct surveys show support at above 90 percent.
+The same survey found that Han Chinese are more positive towards the government than are ethnic minorities, who tend to conceal their views of the government.
+It also found that college education, CCP membership and urban residency were correlated with higher support for the government.
+The survey found that support for Xi Jinping was between 65% and 70%.

 According to a survey by Pew Research Center in 2020, Chinese citizens are among the most optimistic in the world.

-Survey results from 2014 to 2020 show no clear alignment along the left-right spectrum or pro-government or anti-government positions.
+Survey results from researchers at Stanford University from 2014 to 2020 show no clear alignment along the left-right spectrum or pro-government or anti-government positions.
 Wealthier and more educated Chinese tend to prefer market liberalization, political democratization, and are less nationalistic, while poorer and less educated citizens show the opposite trend.
-This may be a reflection of how the former group has benefited more from China's market reforms.
+The survey's authors believe may be a reflection of how the former group has benefited more from China's market reforms.

 Summarizing survey data developed from 2003 to 2020, academic Lan Xiaohuan writes that overall satisfaction is approximately 83% for the central government, 78% for provincial governments, and 70% for county and township governments.
 Lan also concludes that the anti-corruption campaign of Xi Jinping was successful in raising public confidence in the ethics of government officials.

+According to a 2021 analysis by Princeton University academic Rory Truex of survey results, Chinese people who are discontented with the CCP typically have socially marginalized personalities and are more introverted, fearful and anxious while displaying lower levels of dependence, sentimentality, self-esteem, cheerfulness and enthusiasm about life, while CCP members and supporters exhibit more traits associated with personal and professional success such as confidence, organization and work ethic, interpersonal skill, and creativity and dynamism.
+Results from the study showed that those discontented with the CCP typically showed high neuroticism and low conscientiousness, agreeableness and openness to experience, while CCP members on average had very high levels of extraversion, agreeableness, and conscientiousness.
+The survey results suggest that this contributes to the CCP's continuing dominance by relegating people discontented with CCP to the margins of society.

+Publishing in 2025, academic Bingqin Li writes that survey data shows that improved social services may strengthen public trust in the government.
+Li cites survey data showing that political trust and policy expectation of both the central and local governments were higher in New Rural Pension Scheme pilot areas than in non-pilot areas, and data showing that improving infrastructure led to improvements of political trust.
+Li summarizes, "Further research also found that political trust in local governments has been strongly influenced by the perception that these governments perform well, are responsive to citizens' needs, and are free from corruption."